scopatz/anthony.scopatz.com/content/missives/local-is-lekker.rst

 commentaries.
 Even at the trance festival there was a florescent finger paint cloth memorial sponsored by Greenpeace which anyone was free to add to.
 The memorials were a good mix of mourning and celebratory remembrances.
-The Onion put it well when the said that he became the `"first politician to be missed." <http://www.theonion.com/articles/nelson-mandela-becomes-first-politician-to-be-miss,34755/>`_
+The Onion put it well when they said that he became the `"first politician to be missed." <http://www.theonion.com/articles/nelson-mandela-becomes-first-politician-to-be-miss,34755/>`_

 .. raw:: html